 August 10, 2017 - Co-ownership can be a source of disputes.
 It abounds with elements or subjects that can become irritants and then lead to disputes.
-The judicial route is sometime the only means of solution, but there is, meanwhile, an alternative disputes mode of settlement: mediation.
+The judicial route is sometimes the only means of solution, but there is, meanwhile, an alternative disputes mode of settlement: mediation.

 It is an often overlooked mechanism, even though the civil procedure reform of 2016 expressly requires the parties to consider mediation as a conflict resolution process.
 Indeed, Article 1 of the Code of Civil Procedure specifically stipulates that the parties must consider the use of private dispute and prevention processes even before making an application to the courts.